top28-alt/solrng/README.md

 # WARNING
 1.51 is a fake update. it is NOT an official update. because of this, it is not here. unless it's official.

+# custom builds
+**note that the percentage build doesn't use ping the author, but all builds reply.**
+**2nd note: plush build uses wild card and uses the prompt "gambling"** currently available builds: percentage, plush same procedure but with a difference and responses